Chase Sapphire Reserve vs Preferred: Which Card is Right for You?

 Additionally, only the Sapphire Reserve card will provide coverage for a medical evacuation.
 If you or a member of your immediate family are injured or become sick during a trip far from home that results in an emergency evacuation, you can be covered for medical services and transportation for up to $100,000.

-Chase Sapphire Reserve vs Preferred: Which Wins?
+Chase Sapphire Preferred vs Sapphire Reserve: Which is Best?

 Everybody can – and should – weigh these categories differently.
 Some of these categories could make the Chase Sapphire Reserve a no-brainer to one person, such as those set on getting lounge access or a Global Entry membership.
 Those same benefits might be meaningless to another person – especially someone who’s looking to earn points at a low cost.

-While the upfront cost of the Reserve card is much higher with a $550 annual fee, the effective annual fee is only $250 after factoring in the annual travel credit.
-While still steep for many travelers, that’s much more palatable than the initial sticker shock.
-And some of the card’s other perks could help you outweigh that cost altogether.
+While still steep for many travelers, that's much more palatable than the initial sticker shock.
+And some of the card's other perks could help you outweigh that cost altogether.

 And at the end of the day, both cards are a great option for travelers.